 AMD Ryzen Threadripper

-If you want the most total capacity and performance possible from an AMD desktop system, you will want to build a machine based on one of the AMD Ryzen Threadripper high-end desktop (HEDT) processors.
+If you want the most total capacity and performance possible from an AMD desktop development workstation, you will want to build a machine based on one of the AMD Ryzen Threadripper high-end desktop (HEDT) processors.
 The 12nm, 2nd generation AMD Ryzen Threadripper processors have up to 32 physical cores (and 64 threads, with SMT enabled), and support up to 128GB of DDR4 RAM (eight x 16GB DIMMs), along with 60 PCIe 3.0 lanes for I/O or graphics.
 When 32GB desktop DIMMs become available in 2019, this processor will support those.

-The top of the line AMD Ryzen Threadripper 2990WX has 32 physical cores, which sounds impressive, but most people are going to get better performance for typical workloads by using the more affordable AMD Ryzen Threadripper 2950X, which has 16 physical cores.
+A top of the line AMD Ryzen Threadripper 2990WX has 32 physical cores, which sounds impressive, but most people are going to get better performance for typical workloads by using the more affordable AMD Ryzen Threadripper 2950X, which has 16 physical cores.
 The 2950X has higher base and boost clock speeds than the 2990WX, and a different core to memory arrangement that yields better performance in many benchmarks.
 These second generation Threadripper processors were introduced in August of 2018, and they are drop-in compatible (with a BIOS update) with existing AMD X399-based motherboards.
 AMD has also stated that the next generation Threadripper processors, which will probably be 7nm, will also be compatible with existing X399 motherboards, which makes this platform more future-proof.

-If you are building a new desktop system, there is a short list of components that you will need to have in order to have a basic, functioning system.
+When you are building a new desktop system, there is a short list of components that you will need to have in order to have a basic, functioning system.
 This list will include these components as a starting point:

 - Processor cooler